Crimson-bellied woodpecker: Distribution and habitat

+The crimson-bellied woodpecker is found on the east slope of the Andes from Colombia south through Ecuador and Peru slightly into Bolivia.
+It mostly inhabits the interior of humid and wet forest, montane forest, and várzea, though it also is found along the forest edge.
+In elevation it ranges between 500 and 1500 m in Colombia, between about 1000 and 1700 m in Ecuador, and between 900 and 2200 m in Peru.

 Description

 The crimson-bellied woodpecker is 33 to 34 cm long and weighs 225 to 250 g.
-Both sexes of the nominate subspecies have a red forehead, crown, nape, and hindneck, a thin black line above the eye, a thin buff supercilium behind the eye, a wider black band from the nares through the eye to the red of the nape, and a black chin and throat.
+Both sexes have a red forehead, crown, nape, and hindneck, a thin black line above the eye, a thin buff supercilium behind the eye, a wider black band from the nares through the eye to the red of the nape, and a black chin and throat.
 Males have a buff band between the black eye band and chin; on females the rear of the band extends down the side of the neck to the upper breast.
 Both sexes' scapulars and upper back are black to brownish black, their lower back and rump are deep red, and their uppertail coverts and tail are black.
 Their wings' upper surface is black with two white spots on most of the flight feathers.
 The wings' underside is blackish with pale bars.
 Their entire underparts from the bottom of the throat are red.
 Juveniles resemble adults but are duller and browner with a sooty forehead and less red on their underparts.
-Subspecies C. h. splendens differs from the nominate with a red lower throat to upper breast, three large buff spots instead of two white ones on the flight feathers, a wider and somewhat differently shaped buff band on the face, and rather mottled underparts.